yegor256/blog/_drafts/_gearbox.md

 tags: oop
 description: |
-  There are a few levels and forms of immutability in object-oriented programming, which all can be used when they seem appropriate.
+  There are a few levels and forms of immutability in object-oriented programming, all of which can be used when they seem appropriate.
 keywords:
   - immutability
   - immutability java